Ourpower

 244670 million litres

-The dam is at or near full capacity.
-No water supply concerns are expected at this level.
+This is at or near full supply capacity.
+No water-supply concerns are expected at this level.

 Umtata Dam Level History